Username378/minimal_data_set/README.md

 2.The training results of all the models mentioned in the manuscript are placed in xlxs files named after each model.The core ideas in the manuscript are analyzed on the basis of these training results.

 3.In addition, other data in the manuscript, such as FLOPs(Giga), Params, FPS are derived directly from our core code without process data.
+The core code can be found at https://github.com/Username378/Improved_YOLOv8s